 \section{Introduction}

-Marketing as an essential growth driver accounts for sizable investment levels at many companies.
+Marketing, as an essential growth driver, accounts for substantial investment at many companies.
 Given these large investments, it is not surprising that understanding the return and optimizing the allocation of marketing investment is of foundational importance to marketing practitioners.
 For many decades Marketing Mix Model (a.k.a.
 MMM) has been leveraged as one of the most important tools in marketers’ arsenal to address such needs.
-Recent consumer privacy initiatives (e.g., Apple’s announcement of no-IDFA \footnote{https://developer.apple.com/app-store/user-privacy-and-data-use/} in iOS 14) further underscores the strategic importance of future-proofing any marketing measurement game plan with MMM.
+Recent consumer privacy initiatives (e.g., Apple’s announcement of no-IDFA \footnote{https://developer.apple.com/app-store/user-privacy-and-data-use/} in iOS 14) further underscore the strategic importance of future-proofing marketing measurement strategies with MMM.

 While randomized experiments \citep{vaver2011measuring} and causal models \citep{imbens2015causal} are often used for causal inference, they can be either costly or simply infeasible \citep{lewis2015unfavorable} under some circumstances.
 As an alternative, MMM offers a solution by leveraging aggregated time-series data and regression to quantify the relationship between marketing and demand \citep{mccarthy1978basic}.
 MMM could be further tailored and enhanced for different requirements and purposes such as controlling for seasonality, trend, and other control factors \citep{larsen_2018} and introducing the geo-level hierarchy \citep{sun2017geo}.
 More importantly, the primary use case of MMM is often not to predict the sales, but rather to quantify the marginal effects of the different marketing tactics.